Are You Carrying the Right Gun?

 When I’m going to spend several days at a shooting school, I’ll opt for a full-size 9mm.
 Easier to shoot.
 Ammo is fairly inexpensive.
 I would go for the XD-M Elite 4.5″ and a bag full of magazines.

 Now, if you are into style, you might just want to add a sweet 1911 to the mix.
 Every serious handgunner needs at least one, and after the first magazine of ammo, you’ll fall in love with the trigger.
-If I could have only one 1911 from the Springfield line, I just might go for the new Ronin Operator in 9mm.
+If I could have only one 1911 from the Springfield line, I just might go for the new Ronin in 9mm.

 The Right Choice